Al-Rayyan SC

 Al-Rayyan Sports Club (نادي الريان الرياضي) is a Qatari multi-sports club fielding teams in a number of sports such as football, futsal, basketball, volleyball, handball, athletics, table tennis, and swimming.
-It is based at the Ahmed bin Ali Stadium in Umm Al Afaei in the city of Al Rayyan.
+It is based at the Ahmad bin Ali Stadium in Umm Al Afaei in the city of Al Rayyan.
 The club was founded in 1967 after merging the old Rayyan team with Nusoor Club.
 The official team colours are red and black.

 They have won numerous titles in all sports, including two Asian championships in basketball, the Arab championship in handball, futsal domestic titles, table tennis, and volleyball, as well as numerous GCC basketball, handball, and volleyball championships.
 Both the basketball and handball teams have qualified for the world championships.
 However, the football team gets the most attention from the club officials, media, and fans.

 History

 1967–1973: Founding

 Al Rayyan's history goes back to the mid-1960s when it was known as Old Al Rayyan.
 Old Al Rayyan, though an amateur football team, competed in matches arranged throughout the whole country, not being limited to the city in which it was based.
 Their headquarters was in a two-bedroom house, and they played their matches on a football field in a school based in the New Rayyan area.
 The club relied on donations from the fans during this period.

 In 1967, Al Rayyan began as a combination of two groups called " new Al Rayyan’sons and old al-Rayyan’son".
 In 1967, Al-Rayyan started its factory.
 From 1967 until now, Al-Rayyan has won many trophies not only in soccer even in the rest of the games such as handball, basketball and volleyball.
 The people who contributed to build Al Rayyan knew that this team would not be a regular team, but it will also represent the culture of the city of Al Rayyan outside of Qatar.
 In 2008, the club established magazine called SOUT AL RAYYAN (The Voice of Al Rayyan) which is the first magazine that cares about Al Rayyan news, and it is the only team's magazine in Qatar.

 They applied to be a member club of the Qatar Football Association, but were rejected with the QFA proposing that they merge with Al Nusoor, a local sports club also based in Al Rayyan.
 In 1967, after an announcement by the Al Rayyan Sports Committee that Old Al Rayyan would merge with Al Nusoor, Al Rayyan SC was officially founded.
 A new headquarters was established to accommodate increased size demands as a result of the merger.
 The first head coach of Al Rayyan was Ashour Salem, a Sudanese national, who, besides working as a local physical education coach, trained the first team and youth team.
 In the early years, the club branched out to other sports, notably basketball and handball.
 As a result of donations from the club supporters, Al Rayyan was able to establish their home grounds in Doha Stadium, the largest stadium in Qatar at that time.